Summary of our Media Night

 The four responded to questions honestly, treating each story, question and person with kindness and honesty whilst advising young journalists what the future might hold for them.

-Darren Eadie was a fine footballer and is an example of somebody who has switched from brilliance on the pitch to professionalism and coolness behind the microphone, it does make you wonder if Darren could adopt a role similar to Gary Linekar, potentially on TV or Radio, and it appears to be a natural progression.
+Darren Eadie was a fine footballer and is an example of somebody who has switched from brilliance on the pitch to professionalism and coolness behind the microphone.
+It does make you wonder if Darren could adopt a role similar to Gary Lineker, potentially on TV or Radio, and it appears to be a natural progression.
 He is someone we are pleased to call a dear friend.